MSLNZ/msl-loadlib/docs/tutorials_dotnet.rst

    System.IO.FileNotFoundException: Unable to find assembly 'dotnet_lib32'.
       at Python.Runtime.CLRModule.AddReference(String name)

-   During handling of the above exception, another exception occurred:

-   Traceback (most recent call last):
-     File "<input>", line 1, in <module>
-     File "...\msl\loadlib\load_library.py", line 232, in __init__
-       raise OSError('Are you loading a .NET DLL with the wrong bitness?')
-   OSError: Are you loading a .NET DLL with the wrong bitness?

 However, the 64-bit version of the .NET library can be directly loaded in 64-bit Python

 .. code-block:: pycon